StableMann46/Demo/README.md

 <h2> Topic 03: Clone and Status </h2>
 Clone is used for cloning a repo on our local machine <br>
 Command: git clone <- some link ->
+HTTPS is recommanded for cloning repos as it is begginer-friendly.
+You can also use SSH.
 Status: displays the state of the code. <br>
 command: git status